-Regarding licensing, Phase One still sells Capture One Pro 8 for a one-time fee but also allow you to subscribe for a monthly fee.
-This applies to Capture One Pro only and pricing is independent from any license you bought in the past.
-Currently an introduction offer runs for a 2 seat – 12 months subscription.
+Regarding licensing, Phase One still sells Capture One Pro 8 for a one-time fee but also allows you to subscribe for a monthly fee.
+This applies to Capture One Pro only and pricing is independent of any license you bought in the past.
+Currently, an introduction offer runs for a 2 seat – 12 months subscription.

 Capture One 8 is in more than one way an interesting release.
 From a technical perspective, the release is more an evolution than a revolution.
 It is an optimization.

 Another interesting fact is the liaison with Sony.
 Sony is aiming towards the pro-market and needed software to support that goal.
 Capture One has the quality output but needed stability.
 Voila, Capture One 8 (for Sony) packages were born.

 The collaboration with Sony brings in additional resources to help the software grow, benefitting all users.
 Perhaps more camera brands will follow over time.
 And last but not least, Phase One pulled Capture One Express from the market, reserving it for deals with camera brands, and focusses on Capture One Pro instead.